AbigailMcbride8683524/mils/README.md

 Updated dependencies to latest versions - update 24 Added new feature for better user experience - 813 Added detailed comments for clarity - v3.1.9
+Added new feature for better user experience - v5.6.7